SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    >> assert(cyrillicCapitalLetterA == "А")
    ---
    -> if latinCapitalLetterA != cyrillicCapitalLetterA {
-         print("These two characters are not equivalent.")
+         print("These two characters aren't equivalent.")
       }
-   <- These two characters are not equivalent.
+   <- These two characters aren't equivalent.

 .. note::

-   String and character comparisons in Swift are not locale-sensitive.
+   String and character comparisons in Swift aren't locale-sensitive.

 ..
 TODO: Add a cross reference to NSString.localizedCompare and NSString.localizedCaseInsensitiveCompare.
 See also